gabrielbonin01/dbt-project/README.md

 <li>Creating a dev and production environment to be able to separate my code if I work in a team</li>

-<li>Using <a href="https://docs.getdbt.com/docs/guides/best-practices#break-complex-models-up-into-smaller-pieces">Common table expressions (CTE)</a> to make my models easier to read  to avoid repetition and reuse code more easily</li>
+<li>Using <a href="https://docs.getdbt.com/docs/guides/best-practices#break-complex-models-up-into-smaller-pieces">Common table expressions (CTE)</a> to make my models easier to read, avoid repetition, and more easily reuse code</li>

-<li>Using <a href="https://docs.getdbt.com/reference/resource-configs/tags">tags</a> on my models in order to use them when I schedule a JOB in dbt cloud to avoid repetition and reuse code more easily</li>
+<li>Using <a href="https://docs.getdbt.com/reference/resource-configs/tags">tags</a> on my models in order to use them when I schedule JOBS in dbt cloud</li>

 <li><a href="https://docs.getdbt.com/docs/guides/best-practices#limit-references-to-raw-data">Limited my data</a> to reduce the time of tests and runs</li>